Composing With Tape

 - Optional outings to walk, swim & explore the Cornish coastline.

 Join sound artist and composer Paul Cousins for a week-long exploration of reel-to-reel tape machines and the creative possibilities of analog recording.
-Set against the inspiring backdrop of the Cornish coast, this immersive residency invites participants to delve into the tactile, hands-on world of tape manipulation, looping, and sound design.
+Set against the inspiring backdrop of the Helford River, this immersive residency invites participants to delve into the tactile, hands-on world of tape manipulation, looping, and sound design.

 During this workshop, we’ll use reel-to-reel tape machines as both musical instruments and tools for composition.
 Paul will guide us through the fundamentals of tape recording, splicing, and looping, as well as advanced experimental techniques of tape delay and manipulation.
 Participants will have the opportunity to experiment with layering, degradation, and texture, discovering how the physicality of tape can inspire entirely new approaches to sound.
 By focusing on creating outside of the DAW and working directly with objects instead of screens, we’ll embrace a process that celebrates the heart and soul of analog equipment.